zyazyaG/110920-pt-project-template/README.md

 ## Overview

-The purpose of this project is to help Microsoft better understand movie industry and figure out what kind of movies are doing the best currently in world.
-Using this analysis Microsoft can build up a strategy for creating their own movies that will definitely hit the top.
+The purpose of this project is to help Microsoft better understand movie industry and figure out what kind of movies are doing the best currently in the world.
+Using this analysis Microsoft can build up a strategy for creating their own movies that will be profitable and popular.
 Through this analysis, I will show some interesting trends in the data pertaining to what successful movies have in common.
-This analysis will mainly be done through the examination of provided datasets.
 ***

 ## Business Problem

-In order to better understand the movie industry and find out what kind of movies Microsoft should produce to get the most of it, I analyzed the data sources and formulated 4 questions that Microsoft should consider before making the decision to enter movie industry and start filming:
+In order to better understand the movie industry and find out what kind of movies Microsoft should produce to get the most of it, in this project I seek to answer 4 questions that Microsoft could consider before making the decision to enter movie industry and start filming:

 * What genres are the most popular and giving the most profit?
 * Is there a correlation between the average ratings and the runtime of the movie?